James Chau

-Education
+Early life and education

-Chau was born in England and educated at City of London School and St. Edmund's College, University of Cambridge, where he was Varsity News Features Editor.
-His parents were born in Indonesia and Hong Kong.
+Chau is from West London.
+His father was born in Hong Kong, while his mother is from Sumatra, Indonesia.
+Chau attended the City of London School.
+He also took piano lessons at the Royal Academy of Music.
+At age 16, Chau got into a car accident and was hospitalised, after which he quit piano.
+He went on to study at King's College London and St Edmund's College, Cambridge, where he was Varsity News Features Editor.

+Career

 Television

 After graduating from Cambridge, and interning at Vogue and Mirror Group Newspapers, he moved to Hong Kong for his first newsroom position.
 From 2001 he was a reporter and later an anchor at TVB Pearl.
 Chau joined China Central Television in 2004, where he featured as a main presenter on the 24-hour CCTV News English-language station.
 Since April 2010, he also co-fronted the channel's flagship China 24 show.

 UNAIDS Goodwill Ambassador

 In August 2009, the United Nations announced his appointment as its first UNAIDS Goodwill Ambassador on the Chinese Mainland.